Skip to main content

 What financing options does a subscription box business qualify for?

 Subscription box businesses qualify for inventory financing to pre-fund product purchases, revenue-based financing against predictable MRR, and working-capital lines for seasonal subscriber campaigns.
-Your file routes to ONE matched lender — based on NAICS 454110, subscriber count, and monthly recurring revenue documentation.
+Your file routes to the funding partners best matched to it — based on NAICS 454110, subscriber count, and monthly recurring revenue documentation.

 How subscription box cash flow works